lukas-meszaros/zabbig/docs/configuration-metrics.yaml.md

 Type: integer ≥ 0 (absent or `0` = no caching — always collect)

 Skip collection and re-use the most recently known value if it is still fresh.
 The clock is wall-time since the previous successful collection.
+Requires `state.enabled: true` in `client.yaml`.

 Useful for:
-- Expensive queries (database collector, large log scans)
+- Expensive database queries or large log scans
 - Metrics that change on the scale of minutes or hours (inode totals, system uptime)
-- Reducing load on external systems when metrics are polled faster than they need to be
+- Reducing load on external systems polled faster than they need to be

 ```yaml
 - id: disk_root_inodes_total